 Some industries have specific guidelines to protect private information from being accessed by the wrong people.
 Such industries include legal, finance, and insurance.

-Therefore, when learning how to create a professional email signature as a professional in such industries, consider adding a disclaimer to your email signature to protect their confidentiality and minimize liability.
+Therefore, when learning how to create a professional email signature as a professional in such industries, consider adding a disclaimer to your email signature to protect your confidentiality and minimize liability.

 The disclaimer can read;